 The odds of winning the jackpot are 1 in 31,474,716.
 The minimum guaranteed jackpot is 1.5 million CHF.
 If there’s no winner, the amount will roll over towards the next drawing.
 This is the main reason why Swiss Lotto has produced some pretty spectacular jackpots over the years.

 |Divisions||Match||Odds to win|

 The biggest jackpot won till present day is 48.59 million CHF (49.91 million USD).
 This massive jackpot fell in the summer of 2014 and the lucky numbers that produced the biggest winner ever were 3, 4, 7, 21, 22 and 23 with a lucky number 2.

 The second biggest jackpot was 35.78 million francs and it fell in 2010.

 When it comes to additional Joker prizes, the biggest one ever was 5.88 million Francs and it was awarded in the final months of 2015.
-Joker prizes often exceed several million francs, adding a nice amount to the main prize tier (or even giving people that haven’t won a main prize some nice cash).
+Joker prizes often exceed several million francs, adding a nice amount to the main prize tier (or even giving people that haven’t won the main prize some nice cash).

 Swiss Lotto’s second prize tier is distributed among people that have the 6 main numbers correct.
 The prize is 1 million CHF and the odds of this happening are 1 in 6,294,943.
 This is the maximum prize if there’s only one winner.
 In the case of multiple winners, the million francs will be divided equally among those people.
 Getting 5 main numbers and a bonus number correct comes with odds of 1 in 145,716.
 The prize is 10,000 CHF.